gnboorse/centipede/README.md

 Currently, this is very much a **work in progress**.
 Here are some of its limitations:

 - Numeric comparison constraint (less than, greater than, etc.) generators are not yet supported, but are on the way.
 Variables currently use the Go `interface{}` type for their actual values, so equality and inequality are supported out of the box.
-- The search algorithm in use right now by the `CSPSolver` is a very simple implementation of [backtracking search](https://en.wikipedia.org/wiki/Backtracking), but I have future plans to optimize and improve this using [Arc consistency](https://en.wikipedia.org/wiki/Local_consistency#Arc_consistency).
+- The search algorithm in use right now by the `BackTrackingCSPSolver` is a very simple implementation of [backtracking search](https://en.wikipedia.org/wiki/Backtracking), but I have future plans to optimize and improve this using [Arc consistency](https://en.wikipedia.org/wiki/Local_consistency#Arc_consistency).
 - I have plans to implement the minimum remaining values (MRV) heuristic and the least constraining value (LCV) heuristic.
 - Unit tests need to be written.
 It would also be nice to have some better documentation.